tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 A `List` is a very useful way of tracking a collection of values that need to stay together.

 Individual items in a List can be accessed by their position, this is also known as their "index".
+A List can also be iterated over to get each item within the List in turn.

 > #### Note 📝
 >